 Sensory changes can affect your lifestyle.
-You may have problems with communicating, enjoying activities, and staying involved with people.
+You may have problems communicating, enjoying activities, and staying involved with people.
 Sensory changes can lead to isolation.

 Your ears have two jobs.
 One is hearing and the other is maintaining balance.
 Hearing occurs after sound vibrations cross the eardrum to the inner ear.
-The vibrations are changed into nerve signals in the inner ear and carried to the brain by the auditory nerve.
+The vibrations are changed into nerve signals in the inner ear and are carried to the brain by the auditory nerve.

 As you age, structures inside the ear start to change and their functions decline.
 Your ability to pick up sounds decreases.
 You may also have problems maintaining your balance as you sit, stand, and walk.